DualBrain/QuickPakPro/FB/README.md

 # QuickPak Professional for FreeBASIC

-This is a work-in-progress project.
+This is a **work-in-progress project**.
+One of the desired goals with this project is to rewrite as much functionality as possible leveraging FB directly; meaning avoiding using a separate C/C++ library.

 ## Progress